San Diego: Sports

 Sports in San Diego includes major professional league teams, other highest-level professional league teams, minor league teams, and college athletics.
 San Diego hosts three teams of major professional leagues, the San Diego Padres of Major League Baseball (MLB), San Diego FC of Major League Soccer (MLS), and San Diego Wave FC of National Women's Soccer League (NWSL).
 The city is home to several universities whose teams compete in various NCAA Division I sports, most notably the San Diego State Aztecs.
-The Farmers Insurance Open, a professional golf tournament on the PGA Tour, is played annually at Torrey Pines Golf Course.
+The Sentry, a professional golf tournament on the PGA Tour, is played annually at Torrey Pines Golf Course.

-San Diego hosted the National Football League (NFL)'s San Diego Chargers from 1961 to 2017, when the team relocated to the Greater Los Angeles area (now the Los Angeles Chargers).
-The city also hosted the National Basketball Association (NBA)'s San Diego Rockets from 1967 to 1971 (now the Houston Rockets) and San Diego Clippers from 1978 to 1984 (now the Los Angeles Clippers).
+San Diego hosted the National Football League's (NFL) San Diego Chargers from 1961 to 2017, when the team relocated to the Greater Los Angeles area (now the Los Angeles Chargers).
+The city also hosted the National Basketball Association's (NBA) San Diego Rockets from 1967 to 1971 (now the Houston Rockets) and San Diego Clippers from 1978 to 1984 (now the Los Angeles Clippers).
 San Diego has never hosted a National Hockey League (NHL) franchise, though it hosted the San Diego Mariners of the now-defunct World Hockey Association (WHA) from 1974 to 1977.

 Currently, there is no NBA, NFL, or NHL team in the city.
 San Diego is the largest American city not to have won a championship in a "Big Four" (Note: MLB, NFL, NBA, and the NHL are commonly referred to as the "Big Four".) major professional league.
 The city does have one major league title to its name: the 1963 American Football League (AFL) Championship won by the San Diego Chargers, when the AFL was an independent entity prior to the AFL–NFL merger in 1970.
 Some San Diego sports fans believe there is a curse on professional sports in the city.

-The San Diego Clippers of the NBA G League have played at Frontwave Arena since 2024.
-Pechanga Arena hosts The San Diego Gulls of the American Hockey League, and The San Diego Seals of the National Lacrosse League.
+The San Diego Clippers of the NBA G League and the San Diego Seals of the National Lacrosse League play at Frontwave Arena in the suburb of Oceanside.
+Pechanga Arena hosts the San Diego Gulls of the American Hockey League.

+In March 2026, it was announced that San Diego's Snapdragon Stadium will host 11 matches during the LA28 Olympic Football (Soccer) Tournament in July 2028.